Ethan Evans (Ex-VP Amazon): Growing from Product Manager to Product Leader

 "Be strategically patient, tactically impatient."

-This means being patient in achieving your goal, but also insisting on making progress every day.
+This means being patient in achieving your goal, but also insisting on making some kind of small progress every day.
 This is what I mean by patience and opportunism, plus a plan to invest in yourself.

 Do you have any advice for product managers specifically?